The HIV Life Cycle

 HIV medicines are grouped into different drug classes according to how they fight HIV.
-Each class of drugs attacks HIV at a different stage of the HIV life cycle.
+Each class of drugs is designed to target a specific step in the HIV life cycle.

-People on ART take a combination of HIV medicines from at least two different HIV drug classes every day.
-Because HIV medicines in different drug classes block HIV at different stages of the HIV life cycle, ART is very effective at preventing HIV from multiplying.
+ART combines HIV medicines from at least two different HIV drug classes, making it very effective at preventing HIV from multiplying.
 Having less HIV in the body protects the immune system and prevents HIV from advancing to AIDS.
 ART also reduces the risk of HIV drug resistance.

 ART can't cure HIV, but HIV medicines help people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of sexual transmission of HIV.
+HIV medicines also reduce the risk of HIV transmission (the spread of HIV to others).

 What Are the Seven Stages of the HIV Life Cycle?

 The seven stages of the HIV life cycle are: 1) binding, 2) fusion, 3) reverse transcription, 4) integration, 5) replication, 6) assembly, and 7) budding.
 To understand each stage in the HIV life cycle, it helps to first imagine what HIV looks like.